GabeScott/standard-works-vault/General Conference/2008 October - Honor the Priesthood and Use It Well.md

 The family proclamation states that a husband and wife should be equal partners.
 I feel assured that every wife in the Church would welcome that opportunity and support it.
 Whether it occurs or not depends upon the husband.
 Many husbands practice equal partnership with their companion to the benefit of both and the blessing of their children.
 However, many do not.
 I encourage any man who is reluctant to develop an equal partnership with his wife to obey the counsel inspired by the Lord and do it.
 Equal partnership yields its greatest benefit when both husband and wife seek the will of the Lord in making important decisions for themselves and for their family.

 Be sensitive to the promptings of the Spirit in the use of that consummate privilege of acting in the name of the Lord through your priesthood.
 Be more aware of how you can make greater use of the power of the priesthood in the lives of those you love and serve.
 I am thinking particularly of individuals such as a widow in need who likely could benefit from the help of an understanding, compassionate priesthood bearer.
 Many such will never request help.
-Be aware of the range of challenges you could help meet in her home, such as the relief of anxieties through an inspired priesthood blessing or the need for small repairs.
+Be aware of the range of challenges that you could help meet in her home, such as the relief of anxieties through an inspired priesthood blessing or the need for small repairs.

 As a bishop, be sensitive and attentive to the sisters who serve in your ward council.
 They can identify the needs of the women in your ward who are not blessed with priesthood in the home.
 Through a home visit, the Relief Society can identify needs and recommend solutions to you.
 For matters beyond the scope of the Relief Society, you can call upon the elders quorum or the high priests group to provide assistance according to the need.